 The average fee for debt settlement is 15%-25% of the total amount enrolled in the program, so any company trying to charge you more than that is overcharging you.
 Some companies will also charge 15% of what they save you; this is also OK as long as it’s only charged after the account is settled and paid off, not one day sooner.

-You need to understand what the game plan is if one of your creditors decide to sue.
-You need to know how the program will affect your credit score and what the plan will be to rebuild it.
+You need to understand what the game plan is if one of your creditors decides to sue.
+You need to know how the program will affect your credit score and the plan to rebuild it.
 You need to know what plan B will be if Plan A doesn’t work.
-For example, what if an account is proven to be valid with a validation program, what’s Plan B?
+For example, what if an account is proven to be valid with a validation program?
+What’s Plan B?

 The debt validation program recommended by GFS comes with a money-back guarantee.
 If a creditor issues a person a summons to go to court, the client is fully refunded on that account.
 The client is then referred to a law firm that settles the debt for a much smaller amount than the total owed.

 Here are a few words of advice for you to consider before hiring a company to help you with debt relief.
-California consumers can search on the Better Business Bureau website for a highly rated debt settlement company.
+California Better Business Bureau provides reviews about each company.
 Check the BBB reviews and make sure they are mainly positive reviews that go back many years.
-Check for reviews about any company on Google.
-And make sure the debt settlement company is either licensed in your state or IAPDA certified.
+Also, check reviews on Google.

 More Helpful Resources: